 Like all of Vizy's applications, MotionScope is written in Python, source code is provided, and it can be customized.

-To run MotionScope, click on Apps/Examples in the top-right menu and scroll over to MotionScope in Apps, then click on Run.
+To run MotionScope, click on the ☰ icon in the upper right corner and select Apps/Examples.
+Then scroll over to MotionScope in Apps, then click on Run.